Dynamic stall reattachment revisited: Results

 The presented snapshot represents the wave-propagation state during flow reattachment (\cref{fig:points_CP}a).
-The location of the nFTLE root in this state is found upstream of the surface velocity reversal point, which is expected as the nFTLE ridge marks the outer boundary of separated and reversed flow.
+The location of the nFTLE root in this state is found upstream of the surface velocity reversal point, which is expected as the nFTLE ridge marks the outer boundary of the separated flow region, which is characterised by fluid with a lower kinetic energy that is not necessarily reversed when analysed in an instantaneous manner \citep{Serra2018}.
 The spatio-temporal evolution of the nFTLE and surface velocity-based separation points during the full reattachment process are presented in \cref{fig:points_CP}b on top of the surface pressure distribution for the example pitching cycle presented before.
+As a direct consequence of the extraction procedure, the evolution of nFTLE-based separation point is subject to larger fluctuations than the surface velocity-based separation point.
+The more the nFTLE ridge is aligned with the airfoil, the harder it gets to extract a meaningful nFTLE-based separation point.
+Therefore, we only show the surface trace of the nFTLE root in \cref{fig:points_CP}b until the end of the wave propagation stage.

 During the reaction delay stage, the nFTLE-based and velocity-based separation points are close to the leading edge, at approximately $x/c=-0.2$, which is $0.05c$ downstream of the leading edge.
-Both separation points start to move towards the trailing edge at the start of the wave propagation stage, but they move with different speeds.
-The velocity-based separation point moves with an approximately constant speed of $0.41\Uinf$ and reaches the trailing edge earlier than the nFTLE root which moves at a slower speed of approximately $0.12\Uinf$.
+Both separation points start to move towards the trailing edge at the start of the wave propagation stage, but they follow different trajectories that leave distinct features in the surface pressure distribution.
+The trajectory of the surface velocity-based separation point follows the maximum pressure ridge in the surface pressure distribution (\cref{fig:points_CP}b).
+The surface velocity-based separation point moves with an approximately constant speed of $0.41\Uinf$ and reaches the trailing edge well before the shear layer wave does.
+The motion of the shear layer wave is slower as it has to push the entire separated flow region downstream.

-Interestingly, both separation point trajectories follow distinct features in the surface pressure distribution.
-The trajectory of the surface velocity-based separation follows the local stagnation pressure ridge in the surface pressure distribution (\cref{fig:points_CP}b).
-Based on Prandtl's thin boundary layer theory, the chord-normal pressure gradient in the boundary layer is negligible, and the surface pressure coefficient can be approximated by

-with \kindex{u}{$\delta$} the chord-wise velocity component at the edge of the boundary layer which is approximately our near-surface velocity \kindex{u}{surf}.
-According to both \cref{eq:bernoullisurf} and our experimental data, $\kindex{C}{p} = 1$ where $\kindex{u}{surf}=0$.